NAACP v. Alabama

 National Association for the Advancement of Colored People v.
-Alabama, 357 U.S. 449 (1958), was a landmark decision of the US Supreme Court.
+Alabama, 357 U.S. 449 (1958), is a landmark decision of the US Supreme Court.
 Alabama sought to prevent the NAACP from conducting further business in the state.
 After the circuit court issued a restraining order, the state issued a subpoena for various records, including the NAACP's membership lists.
-The Supreme Court ruled that Alabama's demand for the lists had violated the right of due process guaranteed by the Fourteenth Amendment to the United States Constitution.
+The Supreme Court ruled unanimously that Alabama's demand for the lists violated the right of due process guaranteed by the Fourteenth Amendment to the United States Constitution.